2020PB/police-brutality/all-locations.md

 ### Police respond to vandalism with excessive force | August 5th

-After some protesters attempted to break into a Portland Police precinct, officers declare the protest a riot.
+After some protesters attempted to break into the Portland Police East precinct, officers declare the protest a riot.
 Police take action against all protesters, including those not involved in the vandalism.
 Officers deploy tear gas to disperse protesters.
 Police also charge at protesters, shoving and pepper-spraying them.
 Additionally, police allegedly slashed the tires of multiple cars.

 tags: less-lethal, pepper-spray, protester, push, shove, spray, tear-gas

 id: or-portland-235

-geolocation:
+geolocation: 45.5171945, -122.5538792

 **Links**